Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Introduction

-{\bf Atypical adjacencies and equisingularity problem}.
-Our calculations highlight the following effect: the caustics are not equisingular along the set of functions with singularities of class $X_9$.
+Our calculations show that the real caustics are not equisingular along the set of smooth functions with critical points of type $X_9$.
+We present explicit exceptional adjacencies of multisingularity strata which prevent such equisingularity.
+In the case of complex singularities, this effect has been considered in \cite{Jaw2}.

-The space of all degree 4 polynomials whose principal parts are close to a given non-degenerate homogeneous polynomial $f_4$ is a representative (so-called versal, see e.g. \cite{AVGZ}) deformation of the corresponding function singularity.
-Therefore, the local geometry of the caustic in this space determines the geometry of caustics in the space of all smooth functions $M^2 \to {\mathbb R}$ in neighborhoods of any functions having a singularity diffeomorphic to $f_4$.
-For any such polynomial $f_4$, the set of functions with such a singularity has codimension 8 in the space of all functions, and the space of functions with an arbitrary singularity of type $X_9$ has codimension 7.
+The space of all polynomials of degree four, whose principal parts are close to a given non-discriminantal homogeneous polynomial $f_4$, is a {\em versal deformation} (see e.g. \cite{AVGZ}) of the corresponding function singularity.
+This implies that the local geometry of the caustic in this space determines the geometry of the caustic of the space of all smooth functions $M^2 \to {\mathbb R}$ in a neighborhood of any function having a singularity locally equivalent to $f_4$ (i.e. reducible to $f_4$ by a choice of local coordinates and adding a constant function) and no other non-Morse critical points.
+For any particular polynomial $f_4$ of this class, the set of functions with a singularity locally equivalent to $f_4$ has codimension 8 in the space of all functions.
+The set $\{X_9\}$ of functions with arbitrary $X_9$ singularities is swept out by the 1-parametric family of these sets (parametrized by the $j$-invariant) and thus has codimension 7.

-Now, let $\Xi$ and $ \tilde \Xi$ be two {\em simple} (in the terminology of \cite{AVGZ}) singularity classes, the sum of whose Milnor numbers is equal to 9.
-The set of all smooth functions ${\mathbb R}^2 \to {\mathbb R}$ having a point of class $\Xi$ and a point of class $\tilde \Xi$ (with arbitrary critical values) has codimension 7 in the space of all smooth functions.
-The set of all functions with a singularity of class $X_9$ (i.e. with zero 3-jet) has the same codimension, therefore not any function from the latter set $\{X_9\}$ is approached by functions of the former set $\{ \Xi + \tilde \Xi\}$.
-However, it turns out that some particular functions of type $\{X_9\}$ (corresponding to some special values of the cross-ratio module) are still approached in this way.
-Namely, our realizations of Morse polynomials with extremal properties (i.e. with the maximal number of real critical points and no local maxima or no local minima) imply the following statement.
+Now, let $\Xi$ and $ \tilde \Xi$ be two {\em simple} singularity classes (see e.g. \cite{AVGZ}), the sum of whose Milnor numbers is 9.
+(The normal forms, to which simple and $X_9$ function singularities can be reduced by a choice of local coordinates and adding constants, are listed in Table \ref{t1}; their Milnor numbers $\mu(\Xi)$ are the subscripts of the notations.)

+The set $\{\Xi + \tilde \Xi\}$ of smooth functions $M^2 \to {\mathbb R}$ with a critical point of class $\Xi$ and a critical point of class $\tilde \Xi$ (with arbitrary critical values) also has codimension 7 in the space of all smooth functions.
+Therefore, most functions from the set $\{X_9\}$ are not approximated by functions of the set $\{ \Xi + \tilde \Xi\}$.
+However, some special functions of $\{X_9\}$ (corresponding to special values of the $j$-invariant) are approximated in this way.